 - Mac: Double-click the DMG file, then double-click Install Code42 CrashPlan.

 - When prompted for Installation Type, choose the option to install the Code42 app for your user account:

 - Windows: Select Only for me and continue the installation.

-- OS X: Select Change Install Location, then choose Install for me only and continue the installation.
+- Mac: Select Change Install Location, then choose Install for me only and continue the installation.

 - Create or sign in to your account.